uai-ufmg/well-log-lithology-classification/README.md

 #### Deep Models:

 Deep models can be configured in their own yml file, in the format `{model}.yml`.
 The Multi-layered perceptron was implemented with scikit-learn MLPClassifier, and its parameters follow its documentation [MLP](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).
-Other Deep Learning models (currently **BiLSTM, BiGRU, and CNN**) have common and specific hyperparameter, as follows:
+Other Deep Learning models (currently **BiLSTM, BiGRU, CNN, ResNet, and Adaboost Transformer**) have common and specific hyperparameter, as follows:

 | Common parameters | Description                                                  | Possible Values               |
 |-------------------|--------------------------------------------------------------|-------------------------------|